redscientistlabs/corruption-wiki-media/emulators.md

 ###### [Download](https://www.fosshub.com/ZSNES.html)

-ZNES has been in development since 2001 and has an interesting non-standard UI and runs ROMs via the VSRC just fine.
+ZNES has been in development since 2001 and has an interesting non-standard UI and runs ROMs via the VSRC just fine. **NOTE: ZSNES has a serious vulnerability allowing for executing arbitrary code \(potentially malware\) if allowed to load a tampered ROM.
+Using ZSNES with SNES ROMs gotten from unknown sources is thus not recommended.**

 ##